List of Hong Kong national security cases: Apple Daily (10 August 2020)

 Executives of Next Digital, the parent company of pro-democracy newspaper Apple Daily, were arrested on 10 August 2020 and the offices of the newspaper were raided by over 100 police officers on the same day.
 Founder of Next Digital Jimmy Lai and his two sons, Timothy and Ian, were arrested along with CEO Cheung Kim-hung, CFO Royston Chow, administrative director Wong Wai-keung, and animation director Kith Ng.
 Lai and his sons were arrested for suspected collusion with foreign forces under the NSL, while the four senior executives were arrested for suspected collusion with foreign and external forces as well as conspiracy to defraud.
 Jimmy Lai's private secretary Mark Simon, a foreign national, was reportedly wanted under the law.
 Lai was accused of financing groups advocating sanctions against Hong Kong, although police did not immediately name the group or the media company involved.
 He and the executives were released on bail.

 On 2 December 2020, Lai was arrested again and formally charged with fraud the next day.
 He was denied bail by court and remanded in custody.
 While waiting for the bail hearing, Lai was charged again for colluding with foreign forces on 11 December.
 Lai was allowed to leave from custody on 23 December by court.
 The Department of Justice (DOJ) of the Government immediately appealed to the top court, while pro-Beijing media and government mouthpieces strongly criticised the decision of letting Lai leaving the detention centre.
 Lai, on 31 December, was sent to jail again after the court decided to consider the appeal, and the government won on 9 February 2021.
 A subsequent bail application by Lai was denied on 19 February.
 He faced additional charges and was jailed, together with other democracy activists, on 16 April 2021 to 14 months in prison for his participation in protests on 18 and 31 August 2019.
-On 10 December 2022, Lai was sentenced in the fraud case on two charges to five years and nine months in jail and fined (HKD), while Wong Wai-keung was jailed on one fraud charge to 21 months.

 Stephen Ting, former executive director at Next Digital, was arrested on 2 March 2021 by the NSD, accused of fraud, and was released on bail.